agenosov/sdn_sandbox/openflow_spec_notes.md

 * As a key takeaways from [CAP for Networks](https://people.eecs.berkeley.edu/~alig/papers/cap-for-networks.pdf):

-** controllers typically communicate through *out-of-band management network* to coordinate among themselves... so there could be a situation where **the controllers are partitioned from each other** while the data network bacame connected... as a result **network policies may be violated**.
+    - controllers typically communicate through *out-of-band management network* to coordinate among themselves... so there could be a situation where **the controllers are partitioned from each other** while the data network bacame connected... as a result **network policies may be violated**.

-** _hybrid approaches_ (i.e. where controllers revert to *in-band control* where the out-of-band control network is partitioned) provide comparable simplicity (to out-of-band) while providing greater resilency.
+    - _hybrid approaches_ (i.e. where controllers revert to *in-band control* where the out-of-band control network is partitioned) provide comparable simplicity (to out-of-band) while providing greater resilency.

 ## Notes related to the details of OPF Switch Protocol

 ### About switch ports

 * In general, the port config bits are set by the controller and not changed by the switch.

+* The switch sends an *OFPT_PORT_STATUS message* to notify the controller of the change when:

-  If the port config bits are changed by the switch through another administrative interface, the switch sends an OFPT_PORT_STATUS message to notify the controller of the change.
+    - the port config bits are changed by the switch through another administrative interface.

-* When the port state flags are changed, the switch sends an OFPT_PORT_STATUS message to notify the controller of the change
+* Port addition, modification or removal never changes the content of the flow tables. **When a port is deleted it's left to the controller to clean up any flow entries** (or group entries) referencing that port.

 ### About switch queues